yuvarajvnby25-code/Amazon-Music-Clustering/README.md

 # Amazon Music Clustering 🎵

-Automatically groups similar songs using unsupervised learning.
+An end-to-end unsupervised learning project that groups songs based on their audio characteristics to uncover hidden patterns in music — enabling smart playlist generation, genre discovery, and recommendation insights.

-## 📊 Overview
+## 🚀 Project Overview

+With millions of songs available, manually categorizing tracks into genres or moods is inefficient.
-This project applies **K-Means Clustering** on Amazon Music audio features to uncover hidden patterns such as “Party”, “Chill”, or “Instrumental” tracks.
+This project applies machine learning clustering techniques (like K-Means) on Amazon Music audio features to automatically group similar songs based on sound attributes such as energy, tempo, danceability, and valence.

+## 🎯 Objectives

+- Group similar songs into meaningful clusters based on audio features.
+- Identify dominant musical patterns like Party, Chill, Instrumental, etc.
+- Visualize relationships among songs using PCA and clustering plots.
+- Enable insights for recommendation systems, playlist curation, and music analytics.

 ## 🚀 Key Steps